TEAMuP-dev/HARP/tests/model_validation/README.md

 - The registry is shared with HARP's featured model picker through bundled `BinaryData`.
 - Validation entries can declare optional Python modules; missing modules are reported as skipped instead of failing the full suite.
-- Remote Hugging Face dropdown models are smoke-tested through their `controls` and `process` endpoints when network validation is enabled.
+- Remote dropdown models are smoke-tested through HARP's existing C++ `Model` and client logic.
-- Stability dropdown models are smoke-tested through the provider API when `HARP_STABILITY_API_KEY` or `STABILITY_API_KEY` is set.
+- Python now covers only local PyHARP examples and report generation.
 - The scheduled GitHub Actions workflow uploads the report directory as an artifact and publishes `dashboard.md` to the workflow summary.